 13. Harold and Maude (1971)

 How, in our world, could the love story of a 20-year-old man and an 80-year-old woman not be a case of forbidden love?
 Hal Ashby’s black comedy romantic drama centers around a young man obsessed with death who frequently attends funerals, stages fake suicides, and grows increasingly detached from his mother.
 While romance might not seem to be the film’s thematic focus, the complex relationship between Harold and Maude is essential to understanding the sheer profoundness of the themes it deals with.
 They are two different worlds whose starkly contrasting perspectives on life form the core of the film.
-It might seem a bit bizarre and twisted for a certain audience, but it has aged incredibly well and feels thoroughly refreshing and original.
+It might seem a bit bizarre and twisted for a specific audience, but it has aged incredibly well and feels thoroughly refreshing and original.
 You can stream the film here.

 12. The Graduate (1967)